 Business owners and leaders also benefit by freeing themselves up from more routine tasks, so that they can focus on activities that add more value to the business, and avoiding burnout.

 This guide explains the key factors involved in delegation, common mistakes business owners make and quick wins you can start implementing today.
-The next step will be to use our action plan to direct your change and improvement.

 What factors influence your ability to delegate and give your team autonomy?